aneeshnaik/lintsampler/paper/paper.md

 # Summary

 `lintsampler` provides a Python implementation of a technique we term 'linear interpolant sampling': an algorithm to efficiently draw pseudo-random samples from an arbitrary PDF.
 First, the PDF is evaluated on a grid-like structure.
 Then, it is assumed that the PDF can be approximated between grid vertices by the (multidimensional) linear interpolant.
-With this assumption, random samples can be efficiently drawn via inverse transform sampling.
+With this assumption, random samples can be efficiently drawn via inverse transform sampling [@devroye.book].

 `lintsampler` is primarily written with `numpy`, drawing some additional functionality from `scipy`.
 Under the most basic usage of `lintsampler`, the user provides a PDF function and some parameters describing a grid-like structure to the `LintSampler` class, and is then able to draw samples via the `sample` method.
 Additionally, there is functionality for the user to set the random seed, employ quasi-Monte Carlo sampling, or sample within a premade grid (`DensityGrid`) or tree (`DensityTree`) structure.